aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/Projects/Application Load Balancer with Cloud Armor-C-04-M-04-README.md

 ## Conclusion

 I stood up a **global external Application Load Balancer** with dual frontends, regional managed backends, and validated intelligent traffic steering under load.
-Then you **denylisted** the stress source using **Cloud Armor**, confirming protection at the edge with a 403 response and blocked siege traffic.
+Then I **denylisted** the stress source using **Cloud Armor**, confirming protection at the edge with a 403 response and blocked siege traffic.

 ---